『SquaredCast』のカバーアート

 無料で聴く

-SquaredCast is a weekly show about building things, breaking things, and everything in between.
+SquaredCast is a show about building things, breaking things, and everything in between.
 Each episode covers what we're actually working on (The Build Log), the week's biggest tech and gaming stories with honest takes (The Rundown), and one topic we can't stop thinking about (The Deep End).

 We're not backed by a network.
 We're not reading ad copy for products we've never touched.
 We're two guys who've been making stuff together for years—apps, games, infrastructure, music—and we finally have a show that does justice to all of it.
 Some of our production work as Project CSquared has even ended up in commercially released music, including a posthumous JUICE WRLD track.

-New episodes drop weekly.
+We aim for weekly, but life occasionally has other plans.
 Patreon supporters get bonus episodes and access to project builds, music assets, and more.

 https://squaredcast.com/